Precision-Agriculture/scarecro/configs/tasks/task_configuration.md

 function: the task function to be run

-arguments: a diciontary of keyword arguments to the task function, if applicable.
+arguments: a dictionary of keyword arguments to the task function, if applicable.
 Can pass in an empty dictionary, otherwise.

 duration: How often a task should be run. a number in seconds, or "always" or "as_needed", or "on_message".
 If "on_message", you will need to be have an additional key, "message_type".